 - Cool Guns: One of Oliver's few enemies who actually proves to be a threat with these.

-- Cruel and Unusual Death: Black Siren blasts sonic waves through his ear at point-blank range until he dies.
+- Cruel and Unusual Death: Black Siren blasts sonic waves through his ear at point-blank range until he dies, with the implication being that it was too much damage for even his healing factor to regenerate.

 - Decomposite Character: In the comics, he is the alter-ego of Adrian Chase; here, though his suit indeed takes after the comics design.
-However Adrian Chase turns out to be Prometheus, while Vigilante is revealed to be Vincent Sobel, a former police detective.
+However Adrian Chase turns out to be Prometheus and actually named Simon Morrison, while Vigilante is revealed to be Vincent Sobel, a former police detective.

 - Disproportionate Retribution: He coldly executes criminals, regardless of the level of their crime.
 This becomes even more apparent when he targets Mayor Oliver Queen, labeling him as "corrupt" over one incident where he covered up the crime of fellow vigilante the Green Arrow.